ThatCooperLewis/evga-checkout/README.md

 # EVGA Store Checkout Automator

+**NOTE: As of Oct 6th, 2020, this script is no longer effective in purchasing an Nvidia 30 Series card.
+EVGA has implemented a queue system to prevent automated purchases.**

 An automation tool for product status/checkout through the EVGA Store.
 Supports multiple instances and permanent captcha-free authorization.

 I have tested this on MacOS Catalina, using an American Express card, shipping to United States.
 I cannot promise compatibility with anything else (other mac versions and card types should be fine, idk about international).